scwatts/fastspar/README.md

 # SparCpp
 SparCpp is a c++ implementation of the SparCC algorithm published here: Friedman, J. & Alm, E. J. Inferring correlation networks from genomic survey data.
 PLoS Comput.
 Biol.
 8, e1002687 (2012).
-There is an approximately 50x speed up compared to the original Python2 implementation and greatly reduced memory usage.
+SparCpp is up to several thousand times faster than the original Python2 implementation and uses much less memory.

 Many of the processes of SparCpp were ported from original SparCC implementation found here: https://bitbucket.org/yonatanf/sparcc